 *As published in SmallBizDaily.com.

 “It takes money to make money,” is an old saying used when referencing investments and ways to grow a business.
-Advancing a company requires substantial investments — in equipment, people, infrastructure and operations — and thoughtful, calculated decisions are absolutely necessary when that type of growth requires outside financing.
+Advancing a company requires substantial investments — in equipment, people, infrastructure, and operations — and thoughtful, calculated decisions are absolutely necessary when that type of growth requires outside financing.

 Bolster any research efforts by attending trade shows that cater to your industry.
-Participating in these events provides ample opportunity to connect with like-minded individuals and organizations that have similar experiences, questions and concerns as yourself, presenting an opportunity for direct knowledge sharing.
+Participating in these events provides ample opportunity to connect with like-minded individuals and organizations that have similar experiences, questions, and concerns as yourself, presenting an opportunity for direct knowledge sharing.
 There’s no better way to help de-risk a critical business decision than by learning pros and cons from a fellow small business owner.

 Step 2: Think through the reasoning behind your need for capital

 Also consider the financial impact of a loan from a tax perspective, as several tax implications come into play when borrowing money.
-A tax advisor can share the ramifications for various loans and, ultimately, guide your decision.
+A tax advisor can share the ramifications for various small business loans and, ultimately, guide your decision.

 Step 3: Find flexible financing solutions that enable your business to quickly and easily get the capital needed for continued growth and success

 Finance Brokers: Finance brokers offer a broader and customizable solution for many borrowers.
-Although this route is typically a better option than working with a bank, oftentimes there are limitations with working with a finance broker.
+Although this route is typically a better option than working with a bank, limitations often come with this route, too.

-Securing adequate finances for your small business may be a daunting prospect at first, especially if you don’t know where to begin.
+Getting financing for your small business may be a daunting prospect at first, especially if you don’t know where to begin.
 By consulting the steps above, you align yourself with the business and industry resources that pave the way to your company’s financial success and continued growth.